miso-lims/miso-lims/docs/user_manual/libraries.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Library Templates" %}

-A library template is a set of attribute values that can be applied to a sample.
+A library template is a set of attribute values that can be applied to a library.
 Its purpose is to reduce repetitive input.
-If you find that you are creating many similar libraries, you can create library templates so that you only have to select the template, and several other attributes will be selected automatically.
+If you find that you are creating many similar libraries, you can create a library template so that you only have to select the template, and several other attributes will be selected automatically.
 A library template must be associated with a project in order for it to appear as an option for libraries created within that project.
 It is possible to associate a library template with multiple projects.